OmarMiniesy/Notes/Windows/Tools/Sysmon.md

 sysmon.exe -i -accepteula -h md5,sha256,imphash -l -n
 ```

-- To use a custom configuration file: (MUST)
+To use a custom configuration file: (MUST)
 ```powershell
 sysmon.exe -c filename.xml
 ```
+- Once the configuration file is changed and ran with Sysmon, the logs that it captures are now visible to be analyzed.

 > There is a Sysmon for Linux.